 Representative of Gates Foundation in Japan.
 She worked for the World Economic Forum and other organizations.

-Partner at Morrison and Foerster.
+General Counsel of the Fund Management Department at MUFG Innovation Partners.
 He is a director of Social Venture Partners International and a statutory auditor of UWC ISAK.

 A member of the IR team at Gojo & Company, Inc. She was engaged in a women’s empowerment program in Tanzania during her university years.